nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 - Google, Gmail, Inbox, Twitter, Facebook, FB Messenger, WeChat -- Universal Links only work when you have a webview already open.
 In other words, they do not work in-app from the feed / main views.
 Again, they also *must* be cross-domain, aka if your user is on yourapp.com and clicks a Universal Link also for yourapp.com, it will not work.
 However, clicking from yourapp.com to bnc.lt will trigger the link to function as a Universal Link and open your app directly.

 ## Troubleshooting Universal Links

-##### Is it definitely a Universal Link?
-Universal Links are in the form https://bnc.lt/<<four-letter-identifier>>/<<link-hash>>.
-If there is a four letter code between two slashes, then it's a Universal Link.
-If it isn't a Universal Link, follow the above instructions to enable Universal Links, and double check that your Branch Dashboard Settings > Link Settings for iOS have "Enable Universal Links" checked.
-Note that aliased links bnc.lt/<custom label> don't work unless you're using a white labeled domain.

 ##### Are you testing by manually entering into Safari?
 Universal Links don't work properly when entered into Safari.
 Use Notes or iMessage for testing.